vazqjose/holbertonschool-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 ## 0x13.
 JavaScript - Objects, Scopes and Closures

 ### Learning Objectives
--Why JavaScript programming is amazing
+*Why JavaScript programming is amazing
 -How to create an object in JavaScript
 -What this means
 -What undefined means